Tree of Liberty (symbol): The impetus of 1792

 The planting of Trees of Liberty multiplied in the spring and summer of 1792: France, at war with Austria, was seized by a patriotic impulse, and the defense of the homeland became synonymous with that of the conquests of the Revolution.
 The tree thus became a powerful symbol of the revolutionary ideal.

 The poplar was preferred to the oak, and in early 1792, Lille, Auxerre and other towns planted Trees of Liberty.
 A few months later, more than sixty thousand of these trees were erected in all the communes of France, according to Abbé Grégoire.
 According to the Marquis de Villette, Paris had over two hundred.
 Louis XVI himself presided over the erection of one of these trees in the Tuileries gardens, but it was felled in Pluviôse year II "in hatred of the tyrant".
 At the time of the King's trial, which led to his conviction, Barère de Vieuzac went so far as to paraphrase Thomas Jefferson, declaring: "The tree of liberty could not grow if it were not watered with the blood of kings".

 Inauguration

-The planting of the Tree of Liberty was a very solemn affair, always accompanied by ceremonies and popular rejoicings in which all the authorities, magistrates, administrators and even the clergy, priests, constitutional bishops and even generals took part in the same patriotic enthusiasm.
+The planting of the Tree of Liberty was a solemn affair, accompanied by ceremonies in which the authorities, magistrates, administrators and even the clergy, priests, constitutional bishops and even generals took part in the festivities.
 Adorned with flowers, tricolor ribbons, flags and cartouches with patriotic mottos, these trees served as stations, like altars of the fatherland, for processions and civic celebrations, along with many others.